Try Prime Discounted Monthly Offering|

 Page 22: (Top) Sarbaz.
 Illus. from 1827 from I.V.
 Romanuss manuscript Short Notes on the Campaign in Persia 1827, 1828.
 Russian National Library.

-(Bottom) Drummer, soldier, officer, and flag of sarbaz infantry.
+(Bottom) Drummer, officer, and flag of sarbaz infantry.
 Illus. from P. N. Yermolovs manuscript in the album Collection of Notes on Persia in 1817.
 State Historical Museum.

 Page 23: (Left) Infantry soldiers of Crown Prince Abbas-Mirza in Tavriz.
 1810s.
 Russian State Military History Archive.

 (Right) Sarbaz officer and irregular horseman.
 1810s.
 Russian State Military History Archive.

 Page 24: (Top) Soldiers of regular Persian infantry.
 Illus. from P. N. Yermolov.
 1817.
 State History Museum.

 (Bottom left) Militia man, drummer, and infantryman of the regular infantry.
 1810s.
 Russian State Military History Archive.

 (Bottom right) Adjutant and officer of the Shahs guards.
 1810s.
 Russian State Military History Archive.

 Page 25: (Top) Soldier of the regular infantry.
 Part of a lithograph based on a drawing from life by J. Loran.
 1852.